Ben Hart (magician): Television career

 In 2014, Hart wrote and starred in Killer Magic on BBC Three which was awarded "Best Non-Competitive Reality Show" at the National Reality Television Awards.
 In 2016, Hart starred in Ben Hart's Life Hacks on BBC Three the first episode of which was directed by Matt Edmondson, and later Ben Hart's Life Hacks with The Voice which saw him pranking the celebrity judges of The Voice UK, including Boy George, Paloma Faith and Ricky Wilson of the Kaiser Chiefs.
 Hart also appeared in a regular slot within Now You See It on BBC One hosted by Mel Giedroyc.
 Other television credits include The Sorcerer's Apprentice for CBBC, Lorraine, The One Show for BBC One where Hart teleported a human to the top of Broadcasting House, Partners in Rhyme hosted by Len Goodman for BBC One, and ASAP, and Umagang Kay Ganda live in the Philippines.
 He has also presented his favourite music videos on Myx.
 For BBC Click and Objective Productions, Hart created the "world's first 360 magic trick" for the Royal Television Society.
 Hart has also performed his magic live on the radio for BBC Radio One and has created advertising campaigns for Trident, Nicorette, Costa Coffee, and Sky TV.
 He has appeared multiple times on This Morning (TV programme).

 In 2019, Hart auditioned for series thirteen of Britain's Got Talent.
 His first round aired on 11 May 2019, and he was later selected by the judges as one of the 40 acts to perform in the live semi-finals.
 On 30 May, he won the public vote at the fourth semi-final and competed in the final against 10 other acts on 2 June.
 He came in third place on the show.
 During the judge's feedback, David Walliams described Ben as "the living embodiment of magic".

-In September 2019 Hart competed in the second series of BGT: The Champions but was eliminated after one performance.
+In September 2019 Hart competed in BGT: The Champions.
 In January 2020 Hart appeared in America's Got Talent: The Champions.
+Ben Hart appeared in the 2020 "Britain's Got Talent Christmas Spectacular.
+Hart appeared in the BBC magic show "Pure Magic".
+In 2024 Hart appears in series 17 of Britain's Got Talent as part of Magicians Assemble, alongside Elizabeth, Colin McCleod, and Aidan McCann.

+Hart appeared as a guest expert talking about magic in the Victorian era and Charles Dickens in the 2023 David Harewood documentary "Dickens: Phantoms and Fiction".